twhiteman/pyDes/README.txt

 pyDes.des(key, [mode], [IV], [pad], [padmode]) pyDes.triple_des(key, [mode], [IV], [pad], [padmode])

-key     -> String containing the encryption key.
+key     -> Bytes containing the encryption key.
 8 bytes for DES, 16 or 24 bytes
 	   for Triple DES
 mode    -> Optional argument for encryption type, can be either
-	   pyDes.ECB (Electronic Code Book) or pyDes.CBC (Cypher Block Chaining) IV      -> Optional argument, must be supplied if using CBC mode.
-Length must be 8 bytes pad     -> Optional argument, set the pad character (PAD_NORMAL) to use during all encrypt/decrpt operations done with this instance. padmode -> Optional argument, set the padding mode (PAD_NORMAL or PAD_PKCS5)
+	   pyDes.ECB (Electronic Code Book) or pyDes.CBC (Cypher Block Chaining) IV      -> Optional Initial Value bytes, must be supplied if using CBC mode.
+	   Length must be 8 bytes.
+pad     -> Optional argument, set the pad character (PAD_NORMAL) to use during
+	   all encrypt/decrpt operations done with this instance. padmode -> Optional argument, set the padding mode (PAD_NORMAL or PAD_PKCS5)